kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

 npm install -g @kintone/customize-uploader
 ```

-## Create a Kintone Web Database App
+## 2. Create a Kintone Web Database App

-Let's create a **AI Image Generator and Gallery** Kintone App!
+Let's create an **AI Image Generator and Gallery** Kintone App!
-This is where you will be generating and storing images generated using OpenAI's DALL·E 2.
+This is where you will generate and store images generated using OpenAI's DALL·E 2.

 TODO: Finish this section